MetaSys-LISBP/PhysioFit/docs/faq.rst

 What are the flux units?
 ------------------------

-Flux units depend on the units of time and concentrations (of biomass and metabolites).
-For more details, please refer to the :doc:`usage` section.
+Flux units depend on the units of time and concentrations (of biomass and metabolites) used in the input data.
+For more details, please refer to the
+:doc:`usage` section.

 An error has been raised.
 What should I do?